vsiva8483-cpu/DSA-Journey-1001-DaysOfCode/README.md

 - Day 34 - Total Waviness of Numbers in Range |. (potd)
 - Day 35 - Reverse Words in a string.
 - Day 36 - Left and right sum differences(potd).
-- Day 37 - Largest Number
+- Day 37 - Largest Number.
+- Day 38 - Partition Array According to given pivot(potd).

 More solutions will be added regularly.